Accretion disk around the rotating Damour-Solodukhin wormhole: Accretion disk properties of RDSWH

 \section{Accretion disk properties of RDSWH}

-We start with a Kerr-like wormhole spacetime, recently considered by Bueno \emph{et al.} \cite{Bueno:2018} that generalized the static Damour-Soloduhin wormhole \cite{Damour:2007} which we call RDSWH.
+We start with a Kerr-like wormhole spacetime, recently considered by Bueno \emph{et al.} \cite{Bueno:2018} that generalized the static Damour-Solodukhin wormhole \cite{Damour:2007}, which we call here RDSWH.
 The spacetime metric in Boyer-Lindquist coordinates is given by

-where $\Sigma$ and $\hat\Delta$ are expressed by
+where $\Sigma$ and $\hat{\Delta}$ are expressed by

-It contains a family of parameters where $a$ and $M$ corresponds to the spin and the mass of wormhole, and $\lambda^2$ is the deformation parameter.
-A non vanishing $\lambda^2$ differs this metric from Kerr metric, we can recover the Kerr metric when $\lambda^2=0$.
-Although the throat of the wormhole can be easily obtained by equating the $\hat\Delta$ to zero,
+It contains a family of parameters where $a$ and $M$ corresponds to the spin and the mass of wormhole, and $\lambda^{2}$ is the deformation parameter\footnote{We clarify that $M$ here is the Keplerian mass as considered by Bueno \emph{et al.} \cite{Bueno:2018}, viz., $g_{tt}\sim 1-\frac{2M}{r}$ in their Eq.(36) and explicitly so stated after their RDSWH metric (46).
+Keplerian mass is the one measured by the orbiting particles in the accretion disk or the one responsible for the echoes \cite{Bueno:2018}, both being strong field phenomena.
+On the other hand, the ADM mass is measured by an asymptotic static observer and is given by \cite{Amir:2019}: $M_{ADM}=M\left( 1+\lambda ^{2}\right) $.
+While the ADM mass is not relevant for studies in accretion or echoes, the existence of two distinct masses here reveal that the RDSWH possesses characteristics of Machian Brans-Dicke solutions, where the Keplerian mass is distinct from the ADM mass.
+It would thus be rewarding to relate $\lambda$ to some kind of scalar field and develop a scalar-tensor theory for which RDSWH could be an exact solution.
+We thank the anonymous reviewer whose query has led us to think of this interesting possibility to be pursued in the future.}.
+A non vanishing $\lambda^{2}$ differs this metric from Kerr metric, we can recover the Kerr metric when $\lambda^{2}=0$.
+Although the throat of the wormhole can be easily obtained by equating the $\hat{\Delta}$ to zero,

 which represents a special region that connects two different asymptotically flat regions.
-For any values of $\lambda \neq 0$ the metric is regular everywhere and with small values of $\lambda^{2}\sim 0$, it is practically indistinguishable from a Kerr BH.
+For any values of $\lambda\neq 0$ the metric is regular everywhere and with small values of $\lambda^{2}\sim 0$, it is practically indistinguishable from a Kerr BH.

 Special feature of RDSWH metric is that kinematic properties of accretion disk coincide with those of Kerr BH.
 As an example let us concider the effective potential, given by Eq.(16), which determines the geodesic motion of the test particles in the equatorial plane of RDSWH solution (20)-(21).
 This is given by